cs-ed/impacts-afrewin/README.md

 ### Assessment

-*Describe how you plan to assess the learning objectives described above.*

 The overall goal of taking an Advanced Placement course is to pass the AP Exam in May.
 Approximately 21-26% of the score for AP Computer Science Principles comes from the topics in the big idea of *Impact of Computing*.

 The majority of assessments in the AP Computer Science course are formative in nature.
 Students need to be willing to try new things and to learn from their mistakes.
 Most of the assignments through the year are graded on a rubric, whether a 4-point rubric or a single-point rubric.
 If a student doesn't score well on an outcome of the rubric, they may revise and resubmit the assignment.